semgrep/semgrep-docs/docs/faq.md

 The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [LGPL 2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)) — you can use it at work, on private and proprietary code, no problem!

 The [Semgrep Registry](https://semgrep.dev/explore) contains rules from different contributors.
 Most rules, including all community-contributed rules, are under the [MIT license](https://tldrlegal.com/license/mit-license).
-Some of the Semgrep Registry rules written by r2c are licensed under the [Semgrep Registry license](../licensing/#semgrep-registry-license).
+Semgrep Registry rules written by r2c are licensed under the [Common Clause](https://github.com/returntocorp/semgrep-rules/blob/develop/LICENSE).

 The source for many r2c-written Registry rules is available at [returntocorp/semgrep-rules](https://github.com/returntocorp/semgrep-rules/).
-Those rules licensed under the Semgrep Registry license cannot be resold without r2c’s permission.
+Those rules licensed under the Common Clause license cannot be resold without r2c’s permission.
 Since r2c offers a paid, hosted application (Semgrep App), it’s important to have this restriction so other companies, like major cloud providers, cannot resell r2c rules as a competing service.

 ### Is it ok to run Semgrep or the r2c rules on my work projects?

 Yes!
 Semgrep is safe to run on your private code.
-The [Semgrep Registry license’s](../licensing/#semgrep-registry-license) commercial restrictions only come into effect if you are _selling_ the rules provided in the semgrep-rules repository.
+The [Semgrep Registry license’s](https://github.com/returntocorp/semgrep-rules/blob/develop/LICENSE) commercial restrictions only come into effect if you are _selling_ the rules provided in the semgrep-rules repository.
 If that’s the case, you’ll need to talk with r2c first to get permission.

 ### I’m a security professional and want to use the rules from the [`semgrep-rules` repository](https://github.com/returntocorp/semgrep-rules) with my clients as part of my paid services.
 Is that ok?